Mio-Hasumi/FitMunity/README.md

 Phase 1: Core Foundations (1.26)
 Focus: Build the essential user experience, onboarding, and community features to launch an MVP.
 1. Onboarding & Community Welcome
 •	Feature: Friendly, personalized onboarding with AI character introductions and a virtual village setup.
+(Avatar needed)
 •	Rationale: Establishes the core emotional connection and sense of belonging for new users.
 •	Priority: ⭐⭐⭐⭐⭐
 2. Goal Setting
 •	Feature: Guided goal-setting flow with expert advice and customizable declaration post.
+(Should be called when first logging in)
 •	Rationale: Helps users start their journey with clarity and a sense of ownership.
 •	Priority: ⭐⭐⭐⭐⭐
 3. Progress Tracking Basics
 •	Feature: Enable users to track meals, weight, and emotions in a simple, intuitive interface.
+(Calories is done)
 •	Rationale: Tracking is central to the app's functionality and user engagement.
 •	Priority: ⭐⭐⭐⭐⭐
 4. AI Feedback & Support
 •	Feature: AI buddies and experts provide basic encouragement and suggestions based on user activity.
+(Basically done)
 •	Rationale: Creates emotional support and reinforces the community experience.
 •	Priority: ⭐⭐⭐⭐⭐
 ________________________________________